3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Framed knot and link invariants

 Given a $2$ or $3$-Lie algebra $L$ of finite dimension, we construct an invariant of framed links as follows.
 For a given framed link $\mathcal L$ we choose a framed braid, following the notation of \cite{KS}, $b = (t^1\cdots t^n) \tau_n$ where $\tau_n\in \mathbb B_n$ is a braid in the braid group $\mathbb B_n$ on $n$ strings, such that the closure of $b$ is isotopic to $\mathcal L$.
 Define maps $R_{n,i} : X^{\otimes 2n} \longrightarrow X^{\otimes 2n}$ as the tensor product $R_{n,i} := \mathbbm 1^{\otimes 2(i-1)} \otimes R \otimes \mathbbm 1^{\otimes 2 (n-i)}$.
 Let us now write $\tau_n$ as a product of braid group generators $\sigma_i$, say $b = \prod_j \sigma_{i_j}^{k_j}$.
 Then we define the map $\Psi_b: X^{\otimes 2n} \longrightarrow X^{\otimes 2n}$ as $\Psi_b = \prod_j R_{n,i_j}^{k_j} (\theta^{t_1}\otimes \cdots \otimes \theta^{t_n})$, where the product here indicates composition of maps.
 The trace of the map $\Psi_b$ is denoted by $\Psi(\mathcal L)$.

 \begin{remark} {\rm We observe that it is now needed a finiteness condition on the dimension of $L$, since the trace of the operator $\Psi(\mathcal L)$ is not necessarily finite otherwise.
-Up to now, the constructions of this article did not depend on $L$ being infinite of finite dimensional. } \end{remark}
+Up to now, the constructions of this article did not depend on having an infinite or finite dimensional Lie algebra. } \end{remark}